Social Skills and the importance of developing them

-Developing Social Skills
+Definition of Social Skills

 - To convey your message effectively you need to relax and focus more on delivering your message.
-Consciousness, nervousness, anxiety are all barriers to staying calm.
+Take a breath and think before you speak.

 - Limit personal views and self-disclosure.
 It is good to talk about yourself a bit but not every conversation should have your personal input.

 - Part of the social training pack is maintaining eye contact with the person you are talking to.
-Do not stare into him/her; but not maintaining eye contact generally shows lack of interest.
+Do not stare them but do look at them; not maintaining eye contact can show lack of interest.

 Social skills are goal directed.
 A person may use more than one type of behaviour in a social situation for the same goal; for example, eye contact, listening, mirroring posture.
 Remember that social skills are more than just verbal communication so our behaviours are the best judge of what we wish to communicate.

 Having well developed social skills can solve social problems.
 It can give you an control over stressful situations and help you develop more meaningful relationships.
 For example: